pocke/gulp-stylelint-sourcemap/README.md

 When set to `true`, the error handler will print an error stack trace.
 Defaults to `false`.

+## Source map Support

+The plugin supports source map feature.

+### Translate file name, line and column

+If a vinyl file object has a `sourcemap` field, this plugin translates file name, line and column of output.

+### Ignore files

+When `ignoreFiles` option is specified in stylelintrc, this plugin ignores the files.
+`ignoreFiles` should be specified as a glob for **translated** file name.

 ## License

 [MIT License](http://opensource.org/licenses/MIT)